poojith548/SkillCraftTehnology-/README.md

 # SkillCraftTehnology-
-This repositry contains all the files related to internship
+This repository contains all the files related to internship